Reaishma/Resume-/README.md

 **Enterprise and Blockchain-based Supply Chain:** Developed a supply chain solution that optimized warehouse capacity to 92%, achieved 81% accuracy in demand forecasting, and 92% ETA accuracy in shipment tracking.
 It also ensured 99.9% uptime for critical systems and led to a 30% reduction in inventory costs.

+**Foodtrace- Block chain food origin tracking System:**Developed a blockchain-based food origin tracking system that achieved 95% transparency, reduced supply chain costs by 25%, and maintained 90% accuracy in quality scoring with an 85% reduction in counterfeit products.

 ## CORE COMPETENCIES & METHODOLOGIES

 **Software Development:** Agile/Scrum, CI/CD, Microservices, Test-Driven Development (TDD)